 The Board of Pardons consists of three members: the Governor, the Minnesota Attorney General, and the Chief Justice of the Minnesota Supreme Court.
-Each member has an equal vote and a unanimous vote is necessary to grant a pardon.
-The Minnesota Commissioner of Corrections serves as secretary to the board, but does not vote.
+Each member has an equal vote and a unanimous vote is necessary to grant a pardon or commutation.
+The Minnesota Commissioner of Corrections serves as the secretary of the Board, but does not vote.

-The board meets twice a year, in the spring and fall, and its meetings are open to the public.
-All applicants are expected to appear before the board at the meetings so members can ask the applicants questions.
-The board is particularly interested in hearing about involvement in the community, recovery from drug, alcohol or gambling addiction if applicable, and any accomplishments that would warrant their attention.
-Applicants are encouraged to have one or two people appear at the hearing who can speak about the applicant’s growth and reputation in the community.
+The Board meets twice a year, typically in the spring and fall, and its meetings are open to the public.
+All applicants for pardons extraordinary are expected to appear before the Board at the meetings so members can ask the applicants questions.
+The Board is particularly interested in hearing about community involvement; recovery from drug, alcohol, or gambling addiction, if applicable; and any accomplishments or achievements that would warrant their attention.
+Applicants are encouraged to have one or two people appear at the hearing who can speak about their growth and reputation in the community.

 Chief Justice Lorie Gildea